 Humpback whales are amazing creatures that arrive to Osa Peninsula waters in two different seasons of the year.
 They come to give birth to their babies, which you can see playing near their mothers and trying to start exploring by their own.
 Sometimes whales jump and hit the water with their bodies to get rid of parasites that grow on their bodies.
 It is also a way of communication.
 They hit their bodies on the water, a wonderful and sometimes wet experience.

 Dolphin And Whale Watching Tour

-This 5 hour trip takes place in the waters off the coast of the Osa Peninsula.
+Dolphin And Whale Watching Tour.
+A trip that takes place in the waters off the coast of the Osa Peninsula.
 We begin at 7:30 am with a boat ride from Colorada beach of Drake Bay to off-coast waters home to dolphins, whales and seabirds.
 It must be taken into account that humpback whales visit Costa Rican waters seasonally.
 The best chance to experience the seasonal migration of Southern humpbacks is June through September, while Northern humpbacks visit the area December through April.
 Dolphins are present year round, with common species being the spotted, bottlenose, common, rough toothed and spinner varieties.

 - Bilingual tour guide.

 - 5 hour boat ride in a covered boat.